 Not implementing technical controls can have the same effect.
 A company without adequate spam filtering could see users utilizing personal cloud email accounts for company email to avoid having to sift through mass amounts of spam.

 Leaders should set an example for other employees and their subordinates by following secure computing practices.
 They can also set an example by choosing where to spend money.
 Information security needs to have an adequate budget and spending should be consistent and proactive rather than spike immediately following a security incident.
-In the Modern Workplace webcast on cyber intelligence and the human element, Phil Ferraro, Nielsen CISO, said that it is essential for business leaders to understand that cyber risk is business risk.
+It is essential for business leaders to understand that cyber risk is business risk.
 This is more than an IT problem.

 People need regular reminders in order for information to stay top of mind.
 It is not enough to conduct training once a year.
 Training should be augmented with emails that inform users of new techniques and attacks or remind them of what they learned in training.
 Posters and signs can also help employees remember their training.